arikankaanpera/github-slideshow/_posts/0000-01-02-arikankaanpera.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Here we go, my first commit...
+Edited my new file at row 5.
 Use the left arrow to go back!